 “Damn, those guys are hot, aren’t they?”

 “Yeah... uh...”
-Darryl turned and looked at the guy who was sitting next to him and staring at the players who were all getting out of the pool now that the match was over.
+Darryl turned and looked at the guy who was sitting next to him and staring at the players as they got out of the pool now that the match was over.
 Shit, with that answer he outed himself, and to a complete stranger.